alros/rag-python/README.md

 Evaluates how SentenceSplitter works

+### 07-rag-pipeline

+Variation of 06-sentence-split

 ## Datasets

 - `bio`: fictional bio generated iteratively with `05-create-a-bio`.
 - `bio-single-file`: same as `bio` but in one file.
 - `dementia-wiki-txt`: extract from the Wikipedia about dementia.
 - `dementia-wiki-polluted`: same as `dementia-wiki-txt` but contains a sentence connecting dementia to alien abduction.
 It's useful to evaluate LLMs' hallucination in RAG.
-- `TwentyThousandLeaguesUnderTheSea`: "Twenty Thousand Leagues Under The Sea" from https://www.gutenberg.org/ebooks/164
+- `TwentyThousandLeaguesUnderTheSea`: "Twenty Thousand Leagues Under The Sea" from [https://www.gutenberg.org/ebooks/164](https://www.gutenberg.org)
+- `gutemberg`: a few free books from [https://www.gutenberg.org](https://www.gutenberg.org)